Museum Wiesbaden - Exhibitions 2026/2027

-From the world's first exhibition of the artists of the Blue Rider to the fascination of poison, the Museum Wiesbaden will be presenting a varied exhibition program in 2026.
+From the world's first exhibition of the artists of the Blue Rider from October 23, 2026 to February 21, 2027 on the fascination of poison, the Museum Wiesbaden will be presenting a varied exhibition program in 2026.

 Highlight: The Blue Riders

-If you look at the pioneers of modernism, it is usually the names of male artists - August Macke, Ernst Ludwig Kirchner, Franz Marc, Wassily Kandinsky or Alexej von Jawlensky - that are mentioned.
+When we look at the pioneers of modernism, it is mostly the names of male artists—August Macke, Ernst Ludwig Kirchner, Franz Marc, Wassily Kandinsky, or Alexej von Jawlensky—that come to mind.

-For the first time, an exhibition will shed light on the influence of well-known and lesser-known female artists on modernist art, especially as they were active in the direct environment of the "Der Blaue Reiter" group.
-In fall 2026, the spotlight will be on the "Blaue Reiterinnen".
+For the first time, an exhibition on view at the Museum Wiesbaden from October 23, 2026, to February 21, 2027, sheds light on the influence of well-known and lesser-known female artists on modern art, particularly since they were active in the immediate circle of the “Der Blaue Reiter” group.
+In the fall of 2026, the spotlight will be on the “Blaue Reiterinnen.”

 Further exhibitions